airbnb/streamalert/docs/source/firehose.rst

 Overview
 --------

-* To enable historical search of all data classified by StreamAlert, Kinesis Firehose can be used.
+To enable historical search of all data classified by StreamAlert, Kinesis Firehose can be used.

-* This feature can be used for long-term data persistence and historical search (coming soon).
+This feature can be used for long-term data persistence and historical search.

-* This works by delivering data to AWS S3, which can be loaded and queried by AWS Athena.
+Firehose works by delivering data to AWS S3, which can be loaded and queried by AWS Athena.

 Configuration
 -------------